Hillary34/alx-system_engineering-devops/0x01-shell_permissions/README.md

-how to add execute permission to the owner of the file
+how to execute permissions to the owner and the group owner ,and read permission to other users to the file hello